 If you visit London once and don’t almost die crossing the street, then let me ask: did you really visit London?

-These are the mega-philosophical questions I ask when I find myself in England’s infectious capital, alongside “how many cups of tea is too many” and “why can’t I stop making accidental eye contact on the Tube”.
+These are the mega-philosophical questions I ask when I find myself in England’s infectious capital, alongside “how many cups of tea is too many”, “why can’t I stop making accidental eye contact on the Tube”, and “where was Harry Potter filmed…?“

 After visiting the city over 6 times in the past few years, I’ve learned a thing or two about what NOT to do in London, and so, in an attempt to convert all my embarrassing stories into actual useful information, today’s post will be all about common London travel mistakes.